 The club is a marine mutual insurance company, providing marine protection and indemnity (P&I) insurance and related covers to its shipowner members.
-The club is part of the Standard group of clubs, writing approximately 85% of the group's P&I business.
+The club is a subsidiary of The Standard Club Limited ("the Standard Club") and part of the Standard Club group of clubs ("the Standard Group"), writing approximately 85% of the group's P&I business.